obriencj/obriencj.github.io/source/_posts/2014-03-24-weather-and-backtracking.md

     else:
         k = lambda x: cont(num * x)
         factorial(k, num - 1)

+# also prints 120
+factorial(print, 5)
 ```

-They're both going to run up against the recursion limit on Python (or
+For large numbers, they're both going to run up against the recursion
-stack space if you disable such limits).
-However, the CPS factorial
+limit on Python (or stack space if you disable such limits).
+However,
-doesn't actually *need* the stack that it is consuming -- it never
+the CPS factorial doesn't actually *need* the stack that it is
-returns!
-The value is accumulated deeper and deeper down a line of
+consuming -- it never returns!
+The value is accumulated deeper and
-continuations.
+deeper down a line of continuations.

 What follows is a rewrite of the CPS factorial that makes use of a
 trampoline backing the recursive calls.
 When the call stack becomes